JonathanVSV/RSModels/README.md

 This package contains functions that construct linear models for a ny number of dependent variables and nx number of independent variables.
 There are currently six models supported: 1 independent variable with a linear term (y = mx + b), 1 independent variable with a quadratic term (y = mx + nx^2 + b), 2 independent variables (y = mx + ny + b), 2 independent variables with its interaction (y = mx + ny + ox:y + b), 2 independent variables with a quadratic term (y = mx + nx^2 + oy + b) and three independent variables (y = mx + ny + oz + b)

 ## Cloning and installing functions
-Install devtools and gtools packages
+Install devtools.

 ```
 install.packages("devtools")
-install.packages("gtools")
 ```
-Load the package devtools and install RSModels package gtools will not be loaded, however, a function (permute) is called by RSModels
+Load the package devtools and install RSModels package.
+A message will indicate that the package "gtools" need to be installed also.
+Install also dependencies.

 ```
 library("devtools")
 install_github("JonathanVSV/RSModels")
 ```

-Once the package is downloadad load it in your workspace
+Once the package is downloadad load it in your workspace .

 ```
 library(RSModels)